Brazil hikes interest rate to six year high despite recession fears

 The bank's monetary policy committee, known as Copom, voted unanimously to hike the benchmark Selic rate BRCBMP=ECI by 50 basis points for the third straight time.
 The move was expected by an overwhelming majority of economists and traders.

-Brazil is one of the few major economies raising rates, with peers such as China and India loosening monetary policy to prop up economic growth.
+Brazil is one of the few major economies raising rates as BRICS peers such as China and India are loosening monetary policy to prop up economic growth.

-The latest hike supports President Dilma Rousseff's drive to rein in inflation that surged to 12-year highs in mid-February and regain the trust of investors in Latin America's biggest economy.
+The latest hike supports President Dilma Rousseff's drive to rein in inflation that surged to 12-year highs in mid-February.
+Rousseff is trying to regain the trust of investors who have soured on Latin America's largest economy, which was a Wall Street darling at the start of the decade.

 Repeating exactly the same statement from its last meeting on Jan.
 21, the central bank gave no clear clues on whether it is planning to slow the pace of the rate-hiking cycle or continue at the current pace.

-Some interpreted the terse statement as a signal that the bank will go for another steep rate increase.
+Economists interpreted the terse statement as a signal that the bank will go for another steep rate increase to keep inflation at bay.

 "The central bank is signalling that it will keep up the pace of monetary tightening," said Andre Perfeito, economist with Gradual Investimentos.

-The central bank has raised rates by 175 basis points since October to curb inflation that has surged well past the official target ceiling of 6.5 percent.
+The central bank has raised rates by 175 basis points since October to curb inflation that has surged in the 12 months through mid-February to a 12-year high of 7.36 percent.

-The aggressive rate hike in Brazil followed India's surprise move on Wednesday to lower its policy rate.
-China cut borrowing costs over the weekend.

-Since her narrow re-election victory in October, Rousseff has moved to ease price pressures with spending cuts and tax increases, but some of those measures have run into trouble.

-Although the austerity push is key to regaining investors' confidence, it is also weighing on an economy that is heading into recession.

-Economists expect the economy to shrink more than 0.5 percent this year, the largest contraction since 1990, with some warning that possible energy and water rationing could trim another 2 percentage points off growth.

-(Additional reporting by Silvio Cascione, Luciana Otoni and Marcela Ayres; Editing by Peter Galloway, Phil Berlowitz, Cynthia Osterman and Andrew Hay)
+(Reporting by Alonso Soto; Editing by Peter Galloway, Phil Berlowitz and Cynthia Osterman)